 In probably the biggest Raider fan wedding in history, she was a part of the over 1000 people who attended the wedding of Gorilla Rilla.
 Super fans Marc (Gorilla Rilla) and Marilyn (Jungle Jane) Acasio had a wedding with famous Raider fans in full makeup and Raider dress.
 Gloria proudly was a part of her friends Marc’s nuptials which even the Raiders themselves covered.

 As with many of the “characters” that dress up, they have very warm hearts.
 Gloria was quick to help others and was an encouraging force in many peoples lives.
 Here she is below feeding the homeless without much fanfare.
 A selfless, kind soul who’s actions were often for the benefit of others.
+She encouraged and supported and was a positive voice in many peoples lives.

 Other Raider fans like Social Media Raider Icon Tim Casto was lost in a tragic house fire at 49.

+It would take a lifetime to list all of the lives they touched with their positive and enduring spirits.
 I hope that no one forgets these great people and their love and contributions to so many.
 The friendships we create through meeting such unique people are more important than any win or record.